Twitter Puts Politics Aside to Wish Melania Trump a Speedy Recovery After Kidney Surgery

-Melania Trump received a bipartisan outpouring of support on Twitter Monday after the first lady’s office announced she had successfully undergone a procedure to treat a “benign kidney condition.”
+Melania Trump received a bipartisan outpouring of support on Twitter Monday after the first lady’s office announced on Monday that she had successfully undergone a procedure to treat a “benign kidney condition.”

 Actor Sean Astin tweeted: “This is one of those moments where all partisanship and rancor stops for a moment as we ALL wish First Lady Melania a swift return to good health!”